 Dustin Hoffman and his Billy Bathgate co-stars sport hats made by Gary White / Touchstone Pictures

-White’s first steady stream of customers, he says, came from the nearby Black Masonic Lodge, The Paramount Lodge, on the East Side, after their lodge master Willie “Pete” Watson discovered White’s talent.
+White’s first steady stream of customers, he says, came from the nearby Black Masonic Lodge, The Paramount Lodge, in East Buffalo, after their lodge master Willie “Pete” Watson discovered White’s talent.
 Watson became an early regular customer.
 But it was a visit by a costume designer for an Off-Broadway production of The Cat in the Hat that got him his theatrical foot in the door.
 “She needed someone to make the Cat’s hat so I created one for her.
 I’ll never forget that job because I had to find a red hat body and the white stripes, which I sewed on.
 She was thrilled with it.”

 From theater commissions, movie productions were added to White’s business mix.
 Back in the day, White might be on set measuring heads, whereas now he works on his iPad, consulting photographs (“mug shots”), production notes, and measurements taken by costume designers.
 And he does his homework: watching movies, looking at old production stills, “researching for period accuracy.”
 “Then I’ll make my recommendations to the costume designer,” White says, “making adjustments based on the look the production is trying to portray.”

 Gary White in front of his Broadway storefront